prebid/prebid.github.io/dev-docs/bidders/ix.md

 3. Define your ad units in the `adUnit` object.
 This includes the details about the ad slots such as the media types, ad size, and ad code.
 For more information about this object, see Prebid's [Ad Unit Reference](https://docs.prebid.org/dev-docs/adunit-reference.html) documentation.
 4. Enable user syncing by adding the following code in the [pbjs.setConfig()](https://docs.prebid.org/dev-docs/publisher-api-reference/setConfig.html) function.
 Index strongly recommends enabling user syncing through iFrames.
 This functionality improves DSP user match rates and increases the Index bid rate and bid price.
 Make  sure to call `pbjs.setConfig()` only once.
 This configuration is optional in Prebid, but required by Index.  <br />
 **Note:** While we recommend iFrame-based user syncing, we also support image-based user syncing.
-If both are enabled, we will default to using iFrame, because it allows us more flexibility to optimize the frequency, timing, and coverage for syncing.
+If both are enabled, we will default to using iFrame, because it allows us more flexibility to optimize the frequency, timing, and coverage for syncing.<br />
+**Example:**
 ```javascript
 pbjs.setConfig({
     userSync: {